alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-09-adventures-in-the-terraform-dsl-part-v-conditional-logic.md

   private_ip    = var.private_ip // Use provider's default behaviour
 }                                // if var.private_ip not set.
 ```

+And considering how many times I have needed to do that in Puppet, I think that's another big win for Terraform!

 ### Truthiness in Terraform 0.12